logo

 Columbus State Community College

-Kent State University
+Kent State University at Salem

-University of Cincinnati
+University of Cincinnati Blue Ash College

-Students at the University of Cincinnati (UC) can earn an Associate of Applied Science (AAS) in Radiologic Technology on the Blue Ash campus.
-The two-year radiologic technology program begins in the fall quarter and includes a summer quarter between the freshman and sophomore years.
-The degree program includes both classroom and clinical learning.
-To complete the degree, students take professionally-focused classes that include Anatomy and Physiology; Radiographic Image Analysis; Radiologic Science and Imaging; Human Sectional Anatomy; Radiographic Pathology; and Issues in Radiologic Technology.
-Students complete the clinical aspect of their program through UC partnerships with Bethesda North Hospital, Bethesda Arrow Springs, Cincinnati Children’s Hospital Medical Center, the Christ Hospital, The University Hospital, Mercy Hospital Mount Airy, University of Cincinnati Surgical Center, and Veteran Affairs Medical Center.
+Students at the University of Cincinnati Blue Ash College (UCBA) can earn an Bachelor of Radiologic and Imaging Sciences Technology (BRIT).
+The full-time, accelerated three-year program includes both classroom and clinical learning on a year-round schedule.
+Students take professionally-focused classes that include Anatomy and Physiology; Radiographic Image Analysis; Human Sectional Anatomy; Radiographic Pathology; and Issues in Radiologic Technology.
+Students complete the clinical aspect of their program through UCBA partnerships with local health centers such as Bethesda North Hospital, Cincinnati Children’s Hospital Medical Center, Mercy Hospital Mount Airy, University of Cincinnati Surgical Center, and Veteran Affairs Medical Center.

 Washington State Community College